giantswarm/gitops-template/docs/add_wc_structure.md

     mkdir ${WC_NAME}
     ```

-1. Go to the newly created directory and create 2 sub-directories there:
+1. Go to the newly created directory and if you need out-of-band method of delivering resources
+to the Workload Cluster create 2 sub-directories there.
+Otherwise, skip this and the next step.

+    - `mapi` - resources managed with Management API,
+    - `out-of-band` - resources managed outside Management API, meant to be created directly in the
+      Workload Cluster.

+1. Go to the `mapi` directory.

+1. Create 2 sub-directories:

     - `apps` - Workload Cluster managed apps,
     - `cluster` - Workload Cluster definition.